shivkr6/shivkr6/README.md

 ### About:
 - 👋 Hi, I’m Shivang.
-- Rust Developer & Open-Source Contributor | Building Safe, High-Performance Systems.
-Fast self- learner experienced in working with a variety of different tech stacks and development environments.
+- Software Developer & Open Source Contributor | Fast self learner experienced in working with a variety of different tech stacks and development environments.
+- Interested in low level systems programming and site reliability engineering.

 [![](https://visitcount.itsvg.in/api?id=shivkr6&icon=1&color=12)](https://visitcount.itsvg.in)
 ### GitHub Stats: